PaulTyree/WeeklyProgrammingAssignment/README.md

 Finally, a binary search is used on the vector that was just sorted using the bubble method in order to find the index location of a trip that has "x" amount of birds.

-Week 10 is all about experimenting with linked lists in order to hone our knowledge on pointers.
+## Week 10 is all about experimenting with linked lists in order to hone our knowledge on pointers.

 Our vector class has changed to be a linked list and we implement data into both front and back.
 We are also able to search, print, and delete data all within the list as well.

+## Week 11 added stacks & queues, this is primarily for the doctests portion so our main code was not changed much otherwise.

+During this, I was able to identify and fix some bugs as well as some invalid data type issues.